 Next, mum showed us what Dowth would have looked like originally by driving past a similar neolithic mound that has been restored at New Grange.
 If you want to visit this one, you have to go to the visitor center, and then take a bus for a guided tour around the site.
 This is a similar age to the mound at Dowth – from around 3200 BC.

 It looks pretty impressive from the back.
 Although it sort of looks like those hills from the tellytubbies!
-When we drove around to the front of the monument you can see the walls that create the mound.
+When we drove around to the front of the monument we could see the walls that create the mound.
 There is some amazing rock art on display as well, but we couldn’t get close enough for me to take photos.

 This tomb is well looked after.
 While we were there there was even a remote-controlled lawn mower cutting the crass on the top of the tomb!